 - Podcast: covering all the platform's topics

-It’s a dynamic and interesting site full of valuable insights, based in the premise of creatives learning from each other.
-You can join in for free, and contribute to the community regardless of having, or not, formal filmmaking studies – there’s “no film school” required.
+It's a dynamic and interesting site full of valuable insights based on the premise of creatives learning from each other.
+You can join in for free and contribute to the community regardless of having or not formal filmmaking studies – there's “no film school” required.

-If you’re looking for the best and most complete of independent filmmakers websites, this one’s for you.back to menu ↑
+If you're looking for the best and most complete of independent filmmakers' websites, this one is for you.

-The Filmmaker’s Process – Focus in the Art of Filmmaking
+The Filmmaker's Process – Focus on the Art of Filmmaking

-An online publication strongly focused in the artistic side of filmmaking, The Filmmaker’s Process teaches you about all stages of filmmaking, from idea to final cut, going through screenwriting, shooting and editing.
+An online publication strongly focused on the artistic side of filmmaking, The Filmmaker's Process teaches you about all stages of filmmaking, from idea to final cut, going through screenwriting, shooting, and editing.

-Created by cinematographer Robert Hardy — whom was a regular author at No Film School for several years –, this site wants to be a source of knowledge for creatives who put emphasis in content, in the art of film and video.
-Here you won’t find gear reviews nor “how to use” gear tutorials, but you will find:
+Created by cinematographer Robert Hardy — who was a regular author at No Film School for several years –, this site wants to be a source of knowledge for creatives who put emphasis on content in the art of film and video.
+Here you won't find gear reviews nor “how to use” gear tutorials, but you will find:

 - Perspective articles on filmmakers' personal experiences